Skip to content

 learning_mode: always # Optional: Override default (inherits from defaults section)

-memory_backend: file # Optional: Per-agent memory backend override (mem0 or file)
+memory_backend: file # Optional: Per-agent memory backend override (mem0, file, or none)

 knowledge_bases: [docs] # Optional: Assign one or more configured knowledge bases